This post is also available in: Italiano (Italian)

-Palazzuolo Sul Senio is a small town in Italy, located about 45 km North of Florence, Tuscany.
-Aside from a few photos and videos found online, there is not much information about it and I had no idea what to expect.
+Palazzuolo Sul Senio is a small town in Italy, located about 45 km North of Florence, Tuscany, and one of the most romantic little towns in Italy.
+Aside from a few photos and videos found online, there is not much information about it and I had no idea what to expect (since then I’ve added it to my must-see list even for a 10 day Italy itinerary).
 If on one hand the idea of crossing the Appennine on horseback was tempting, on the other… I was terribly scared.
 I hadn’t been riding for almost a year, because I never had enough time, and starting again with seven hours on the first day and just about the same on the following one, was quite extreme.
 However, my husband Al’s presence and a lot of messages sharing experiences on a Whatsapp group dedicated to this trip did the trick.
 We were going to be adventurers for a weekend… even if it meant learning to pack light.
 And I mean… light.
 Everything had to fit in a small backpack: that included our photo equipment.
 Can I be brutally honest with you?
 It was a packing nightmare!
 Yet the chance to explore yet another one of the small towns in Italy won me over!

 Small towns in Italy: stables and abbeys